patters-match/z88/readme.txt

 ----------------------------------------------------------------------
 Compiling the Z80 assembler tool chain (Mpm & MakeApp)
 ----------------------------------------------------------------------
+(This is provided automatically by the Z88 Workbench Installer)

 All Z88 applications and popdowns, especially the Z88 ROM (OZ), are implemented using native Z80 machine code (Zilog Z80 assembly language).